 At 124 km long and totalling 163,000 hectares, Fraser Island is the world's largest sand island and also happens to be a popular holiday destination.
 The island's north makes up part of the Great Sandy National Park and in 1993, was World Heritage listed.
 Featuring a whopping 200 lakes ideal for swimming, the island offers great beauty, crystal clear water and a unique travel experience.

 The Southern Hemisphere's largest ginger processing plant and Australia's only one, The Ginger Factory offers audio visual presentations the ginger process from growing all the way to crystallisation.
-Open daily there is a miniature Ginger Train that takes you on a tour through a working ginger farm as well as a motor museum, Macadamia Kitchen, dolls cottage and Koala Kottage.
+Open daily there is a miniature Ginger Train that takes you on a tour through a working ginger farm as well as a motor museum, Macadamia Kitchen and dolls cottage.

 Ideal for adrenaline junkies and the more adventurous, the Big Kart Track offers exciting Go Karting and rides.